Indoqa/logspace/write-your-own-agent.md

 Using the **SimpleEventBuilder** will result in an *Event* similar to the one above.<br/>
 It will carry the defined **Type** but it is still lacking any specific information.

-In order to add specific information logspace uses *EventProperties*, which are defined by the interface **io.logspace.agent.api.event.EventProperty**.
+In order to add specific information Logspace uses *EventProperties*, which are defined by the interface **io.logspace.agent.api.event.EventProperty**.
 There are specific *EventProperties* that can carry different types of data: **LongEventProperty**, **StringEventProperty**, **DateEventProperty**, etc.

 The best way to add *EventProperties* to your *Events* is to add specific methods to your *EventBuilder* that will generate the appropriate *EventProperty*: